Moses and his Ethiopian wife Zipporah

-The oil on canvas painting is kept at the Rubenshuis museum in Antwerp, Belgium.
+The painting was received by the Rubenshuis museum in Antwerp, Belgium, in 1951.
+In 2025, it was on temporary loan to the Walters Art Museum in Baltimore, Maryland.

 Description

-Moses, a white man with dark hair, stands in the foreground, his right hand palm up and his left hand on the Tablets of Stone.
+Moses stands in the foreground, his right hand palm up and his left hand on the Tablets of Stone.
 The tablets are in shadow, their contents, the Ten Commandments, are unreadable.
 Behind him to his right stands his wife, a black woman—possibly Zipporah.
 Her right hand is to her chest.
-The ribbons in her hat resemble a cross.
+The ribbons in her hat resemble a cross or cruciform halo.